josh-collinsworth/joco-sveltekit/src/routes/blog/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 <SideNote>Technically, your block is available to choose in the block editor at this point, but it won’t work right until you take the next step and add a template file.</SideNote>

 ### Create a template file for your custom block

 In order to display your custom block (either in the block editor or on the front end of the site), you'll need to create a PHP template file for it.
 Don't panic, though.
 As I've already mentioned: the beautiful thing about Block Lab is that you don't need to know anything about PHP to create custom blocks.
 Just a little HTML and CSS is enough.
 All you'll need to know is where to find your theme's folder, and how to add files to it.
 (And it may go without saying, but be sure you're using a [child theme](https://api.joshcollinsworth.com/wordpress-child-theme-explanation/) or your own custom theme before you attempt this, or your work will probably be overwritten next time your theme updates.)

 <Callout>The beautiful thing about Block Lab is that you don’t need to know anything about PHP to create custom blocks.
-Just a little HTML and CSS is enough.</Callout>
+Just a little HTML and CSS is&nbsp;enough.</Callout>

 Again, Block Lab lets you know exactly what you should name your template file and where to place it.
 There are a few ways to go about this part, depending on your needs (you can [read more in the documentation](https://getblocklab.com/docs/get-started/add-a-block-lab-block-to-your-website-content/) if interested), but we'll stick with the simplest: